Skip to main content

 Cross-agency and multi-stakeholder services

 Difficult UX work happens at the boundaries between agencies - where data, responsibilities, and user journeys cross organisational lines.
-I have worked across DFAT, DAWE, DEWR, TGA, and AEC programs that required alignment across multiple business owners, offices, and technical teams.
+I have worked across programs at the Department of Foreign Affairs and Trade (DFAT), Department of Agriculture, Water and the Environment, Department of Employment and Workplace Relations (DEWR), Therapeutic Goods Administration (TGA), and Australian Electoral Commission (AEC) that required alignment across multiple business owners, offices, and technical teams.

 Design systems for government